-\begin{proposition} We have
+\begin{Proposition} We have

-\end{proposition}
+\end{Proposition}

-\begin{proof} This follows from an elaborate calculation and Lemma 10.2 in Appendix A of \cite{BGR} (which is in essence an application of Kasteleyn's theorem and the computation of the appropriate inverse Kasteleyn matrix).
+\begin{proof}This follows from an elaborate calculation and Lemma 10.2 in Appendix A of~\cite{BGR} which itself follows from Kasteleyn's theorem.

-First, as is in the case of the aforementioned lemma, we restrict ourselves to the case $S<t<T-S$ (Case 2. in \eqref{4cases}; Computations are similar for the other 3 cases).
+First, we restrict ourselves to the case $S<t<T-S$ (Case 2 in~\eqref{4cases}; computations are similar for the other three cases).
 Note in such a case we have $N$ particles and $S$ holes on the line with abscissa $t$.
-We then apply the particle-hole involution (as the weight in Lemma 10.2 in Appendix A of \cite{BGR} is given in terms of the positions of the holes = horizontal lozenges on the $t$-line).
+We then need to apply a particle--hole involution, as the weight in Lemma~10.2 in Appendix~A of~\cite{BGR} is given in terms of the positions of the holes (horizontal lozenges on the $t$-line).
 There are two types of products appearing in the total weight in question: a univariate one over the holes and a bivariate Vandermonde-like (again over the holes).
-For the first product, we just reciprocate to turn it into a product over particles (as the total product over holes and particles of the functions involved is a constant dependent only on $t,S,T,N,q,p,v_1,v_2$).
-For the Vandermonde-like product, we note for a function $f$ satisfying $f(y_i,y_j) = -f(y_j, y_i)$ we have (up to a possible sign not depending on holes or particles):
+For the first product, we just reciprocate to turn it into a product over particles (as the total product over holes and particles of the functions involved is a constant dependent only on $t$, $S$, $T$, $N$, $q$, $p$, $v_1$, $v_2$).
+For the Vandermonde-like product, we note for a function $f$ satisfying $f(y_i,y_j) = -f(y_j, y_i)$ we have

 where $y$'s represent locations of holes (top vertices of horizontal lozenges) and $x$'s locations of particles.
 We take $f = \varphi_{t,S}$ as defined in \eqref{ell-vand}.
-Finally, in Appendix A of \cite{BGR}, the convention is that particles and holes are counted from the top going down.
-This is opposite to the convention in this paper, so we substitute $x_l \mapsto S+N-1-x_l$.
+Finally, in Appendix~A of~\cite{BGR}, the convention is that particles and holes are counted from the top going down.
+This is opposite to the convention in this paper, so we substitute~$x_l \mapsto S+N-1-x_l$.
 After standard manipulations with theta-Pochhammer symbols we arrive at the desired result. \end{proof}

-\begin{proposition} We have
+\begin{Proposition} We have

-\end{proposition}
+\end{Proposition}

-\begin{proof} Similar to the previous proof except we use Lemma 10.3 in Appendix A of \cite{BGR}. \end{proof}
+\begin{proof}Similar to the previous proof except we use Lemma~10.3 in Appendix~A of~\cite{BGR}. \end{proof}

-\begin{proposition} We have
+\begin{Proposition} We have

-\end{proposition}
+\end{Proposition}

-\begin{proof} This weight is (up to a constant not depending on holes or particles) the reciprocal of the total weight of the $S$ holes (horizontal lozenges) on the $t$ line and the latter is readily computed from the definition \eqref{weight}. \end{proof}
+\begin{proof}This weight is (up to a constant not depending on holes or particles) the reciprocal of the total weight of the $S$ holes (horizontal lozenges) on the $t$-line and the latter is readily computed from the definition \eqref{weight}. \end{proof}